Solution of Systems of Polynomial Equations by Using Bernstein Expansion

 (59)

-where x 1 and x 2 are vectors of dimension 6 having the Bernstein coefficients of the final residual positions of mass 1 and 2, respectively.
-Similarly, x ̇ 1 and x ̇ 2 hold the coefficients for their residual velocities.
+where and are vectors of dimension 6 having the Bernstein coefficients of the final residual positions of mass 1 and 2, respectively.
+Similarly, and hold the coefficients for their residual velocities.

 Defining new states similar to Eq.
 (49)